GospelSounders/adventhymnals/content/02.christ-in-song/04.201-300/03.221-230/07.Wake-the-Song-of-Joy-and-Gladness/docs.md

 ---
+title: |
-title: 227.
-Wake the Song of Joy and Gladness
+    227. Wake the Song of Joy and Gladness - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 227.
+Wake the Song of Joy and Gladness.
+Wake the song of joy and gladness, Hither bring your noblest lays; Banish ev'ry tho't of sadness, Pouring forth your highest praise, Sing to him whose care has brought us Once again with friends to meet, And whose loving voice has taught us Of the way to Jesus' feet.
+    keywords:  |
-    keywords: Christ in Song, Wake the Song of Joy and Gladness, Wake the song of joy and gladness, Wake the song, wake the Song
+        Christ in Song, adventhymnals, advent hymnals, Wake the Song of Joy and Gladness, Wake the song of joy and gladness.
+Wake the song, wake the Song,
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 227. WAKE THE SONG OF JOY AND GLADNESS
+####  Christ in Song,

 ```txt
 1.